1and1/neo-2016/neo-datareplicator/README.md

 DataReplicator
 ==============

-The DataReplicator is a ***pull-based client*** lib to replicated uri addressed resources in a ***resilient way***.
+The DataReplicator is a ***pull-based client*** lib to replicated uri addressed resources in a ***resilient*** way.
 Typically the Data Replicator is used to replicate central managed resources such as configuration files, template files, ACL list or ip lists.

 The data replicator uses uri to adress the resource to replicate.
 Currently the [uri schemes](https://tools.ietf.org/html/rfc3986) `http`, `https`, `file` and `classpath` are supported.
 For instance `http://myserver/defintions/schemas.zip`, `file:/C:/image/defintions/schemas.zip` or `classpath:defintions/schemas.zip` are valid resource identifier to address a `schemas.zip` resource.